jedinym/sqc-text/main.typ

 MolProbity was chosen because, unlike other tools in the PDB validation pipeline, it is freely available and provides multiple validations in a single package.
+The main focus of the validations is the geometry of the structure.
+Validations such as too-close contacts, bond lenghts and angles and torsion angles.

 The software package contains a web interface for simple use but also a command line interface for bulk validations, which is more useful for automated use.

-=== Validations
+// === Validations
-In this section, we briefly introduce the various validations that MolProbity performs on atomic models.
+// In this section, we briefly introduce the various validations that MolProbity
+// performs on atomic models.
+//

-==== All-atom contact analysis <section-clashes>
+// ==== All-atom contact analysis <section-clashes>
-This validation option checks for overlaps of van der Waals surfaces of nonbonded atoms.
-Overlaps over $0.4 angstrom$ #footnote[$1 angstrom = 0.1 unit("nano meter")$] are reported as _clashes_ @molprobity[p.
+// This validation option checks for overlaps of van der Waals surfaces of
+// nonbonded atoms.
+Overlaps over $0.4 angstrom$ #footnote[$1 angstrom = 0.1
+// unit("nano meter")$] are reported as _clashes_ @molprobity[p.
 14].
+//

-==== Covalent-geometry analyses
+// ==== Covalent-geometry analyses
-MolProbity additionally assesses outliers in bond lengths #footnote[The average distance between nuclei of two bonded atoms.] and bond angles
+// MolProbity additionally assesses outliers in bond lengths #footnote[The
+// average distance between nuclei of two bonded atoms.] and bond angles
-#footnote[The geometric angle between two adjacent bonds.] of backbones
+// #footnote[The geometric angle between two adjacent bonds.] of backbones
-#footnote[The main chain of the polymer.] @molprobity[p.
+// #footnote[The main chain of the polymer.] @molprobity[p.
 15].
+//

-Based on ideal parameters derived ahead of time @molprobity[p.
+// Based on ideal parameters derived ahead of time @molprobity[p.
 15]
-@struct-quality-data @backbone-conformation, the instances where the bond lengths or bond angles deviate from the ideal value by at least four standard deviations are identified and listed as bond length and angle outliers, respectively @molprobity[p.
+// @struct-quality-data @backbone-conformation, the instances where the bond
+// lengths or bond angles deviate from the ideal value by at least four standard
+// deviations are identified and listed as bond length and angle outliers,
+// respectively @molprobity[p.
 15].
+//

-==== Ramachandran and rotamer analyses
+// ==== Ramachandran and rotamer analyses
-#todo[Not really understanding these right now.]
+// #todo[Not really understanding these right now.]

 === Interface
 Multiple command-line programs can be used to run _MolProbity's_ validation